HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Reload instructions

-**Description**: When the compute node related configDB parameters are modified in HotDB Management, the modified parameters shall be synchronized to the memory of compute node through the [Reload](#reload) function to take effect immediately.
+**Description:** When the compute node related configDB parameters are modified in HotDB Management, the modified parameters shall be synchronized to the memory of compute node through the [Reload](#reload) function to take effect immediately.
 Currently, only some parameters support Reload.

-**Reload prompt description**: When there is a scenario triggering reload in the management platform, a To Be Loaded mark appears on the \[Reload] button.
+**Reload prompt description:** When there is a scenario triggering reload in the management platform, a To Be Loaded mark appears on the \[Reload] button.
 After the user clicks \[Reload] and "Synchronization Complete" is prompted, the To Be Loaded mark will disappear automatically.
 If the user does not click \[Reload], the mark still appears after logging out and logging in again.
 The mark is specifically in the cluster of compute nodes, and when different users enter the same compute node cluster, all To Be Loaded marks can be displayed, as shown below:

 ![](assets/hotdb-management/image533.png)